All Financial Aid Articles

 Financial Aid Timeline: Know What to Do and When

 The financial aid process can be a bit daunting.
-Different forms of aid have different formalities, different eligibility requirements, and different deadlines too.
-The key to benefiting from the various financial aid schemes is to understand and keep track of the requirements and deadlines.
-Financial aid is typically distributed on a first come first served …
+Different forms of aid have different formalities, eligibility requirements, and deadlines.
+The key to benefiting from the various financial aid opportunities is to understand and keep track of the requirements and deadlines.
+Financial aid is typically distributed on a first come first served basis, so the …

 grants for college